International Institute of Management > Board of Advisors

 with more than 100 plants in the United States and more than 26,000

 Before joining Royal, Holcomb was the vice president and chief procurement officer for Waste Management Inc. Over the course of five years, he helped achieve a major corporate turnaround by building a high-performance procurement team and delivering world-class results.
-These results were documented in a 2005 cover story in Purchasing magazine, and he also received the Chairman’s Award for his team’s contributions.
+These results were documented in a 2005 cover story in Purchasing magazine, and he also received the Chairman s Award for his team s contributions.
 Waste Management is North America s largest waste disposal company, headquartered in Houston.

-manager, digital products manufacturing, (2) general manager,
+(1) general manager, digital products manufacturing, (2) general

 entire company.
 The success of this effort laid the foundation for the

-next twenty years of Holcomb’s career, as he was next recruited to
+next twenty years of Holcomb s career, as he was next recruited to

 Praxair as vice president and chief procurement officer, and later to

 American Precision Industries in the same role.